Dry weather expected in most parts of country: PMD

-However, isolated rain-wind with thunderstorm and snow over hilly areas is expected in Gilgit Baltistan, upper Khyber Pakhtunkhwa and Balochistan.
+However, rain-wind and thunderstorm is expected in upper Khyber Pakhtunkhwa, Gilgit-Baltistan and Kashmir.

 Temperatures of some major cities recorded this morning:

-Islamabad eleven degree centigrade, Lahore sixteen, Karachi twenty-one, Peshawar fourteen, Quetta twelve, Gilgit five, Murree seven and Muzaffarabad nine degree centigrade.
+Islamabad eleven degree centigrade, Lahore sixteen, Karachi twenty-two, Peshawar thirteen, Quetta seven, Gilgit eight, Murree seven and Muzaffarabad nine degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy, cold and dry weather is expected in Srinagar, Jammu, Pulwama, Anantnag, Shopian and Baramulla while partly cloudy with chances of rain and thunderstorm in Leh.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain-wind and thunderstorm is expected in Srinagar, Jammu, Leh, Pulwama, Anantnag, Shopian and Baramulla while cloudy weather with chances of rain-thunderstorm and snow over mountains.

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramulla six degree centigrade, Jammu fifteen, Leh minus three, Anantnag and Shopian seven degree centigrade.
+Srinagar, Pulwama, Shopian and Baramulla six degree centigrade, Jammu fourteen, Leh minus one and Anantnag five degree centigrade.